pyguides

 Structural Pattern Matching with match/case

 Python 3.10 introduced a powerful new feature: structural pattern matching, commonly known as the match/case statement.
 If you’ve used switch statements in other languages, you might think you already know what this is.
-But Python’s implementation goes far beyond simple value switching—it lets you match against data structures, extract values, and handle complex conditional logic with clean, readable syntax.
+But Python’s implementation goes far beyond simple value switching.
+It lets you match against data structures, extract values, and handle complex conditional logic with clean, readable syntax.

 Why Use match/case?